 Heat stroke is a condition wherein the body’s normal processes are affected due to very high temperatures that the person was exposed to.
 This condition occurs when the body reaches a temperature of more than 40.6 °C (105.1 °F) mostly because of an external condition such as staying under the intense heat of the sun for too long.
-This should not be confused with fever.

 Heat stroke can be fatal as the body’s natural processes are affected.
 In fact, when the body reaches a temperature of 40 °C, the enzymes change or become deactivated, causing havoc in the body as it is being run by lots of enzymes.